 For each assignment we will evaluate the annotations you submit on time, that is, no later than the beginning of the lecture to which the assignment had been assigned.
-Based on the overall body of your annotations, you will receive a score for each assignment as follows 3 = demonstrates exceptionally thoughtful and thorough reading of the entire assignment; 2 = demonstrates thoughtful and thorough reading of the entire assignment 1 = demonstrates superficial reading of the entire assignment OR thoughtful reading of only part of the assignment; 0 = demonstrates superficial reading of only part of the assignment
+Based on the overall body of your annotations, you will receive a score for each assignment as follows 3 = demonstrates exceptionally thoughtful and thorough reading of the entire assignment; 2 = demonstrates thoughtful and thorough reading of the entire assignment 1 = demonstrates superficial reading of the entire assignment of the assignment; 0 = demonstrates superficial reading of only part of the assignment is superficial reading of only part of the assignment.